InteractiveAdvertisingBureau/openrtb2.x/README.md

 https://github.com/InteractiveAdvertisingBureau/AdCOM

 #### Versioning Policy
-As of OpenRTB 2.6-202210, OpenRTB's version number is only incremented on breaking changes.
+As of OpenRTB 2.6-202211, OpenRTB's version number is only incremented on breaking changes.
 In other words, OpenRTB 2.7 should be considered a distinct version from OpenRTB 2.6 when there is a need for distinguishing versions.
 For example, a demand source might regard the version header when parsing a bid request received from a supply source.
 See OpenRTB Principles.

 The current version of the OpenRTB specification is updated approximately once a month if there are non-breaking improvements to be released such as new fields, objects, or values in enumerated lists.
 Errata, such as clarifications or corrections to descriptions not materially impacting the specification itself, are also addressed during monthly updates.
 See Errata.

 The format for version numbering includes major and minor version and a date code.
-For example, 2.6-202210 represents the release for October 2022.
-The following releases may be 2.6-202211 (November), 2.6-202212 (December), 2.6-202301 (January), etc.
+For example, 2.6-202211 represents the release for November 2022.
+The following releases may be 2.6-202212 (December), 2.6-202301 (January), etc.

 This versioning policy is a break from historical practice for OpenRTB 2.x.
 In versions of OpenRTB prior to 2.6, major version numbers represent breaking changes and minor version numbers represent non-breaking changes.